-- 1/2 tsp bicarbonate of soda
+- ½ teaspoon bicarbonate of soda

 - 50 g ground almonds

-- 2 tbsp cornflour
+- 2 tablespoon cornflour

 - 75 g icing sugar

-- 1/2 lemon
+- ½ lemon

 - 125 g icing sugar

-- 1/2 lemon
+- ½ lemon

-Preheat the oven to 170°C (fan) / 340°F / Gas Mark 5.
+- Preheat the oven to 170°C (fan) / 340°F / Gas Mark 5.
 Grease and line a 2lb loaf tin.

-In a food mixer or large bowl, beat together the margarine and sugar until pale and fluffy.
+- In a food mixer or large bowl, beat together the margarine and sugar until pale and fluffy.

-- Place into the oven and bake for 50-55 minutes until an inserted knife or skewer comes out clean.
+- Place into the oven and bake for 45-50 minutes until an inserted knife or skewer comes out clean.
+If the cake looks like it is browning too quickly, cover with foil for the last 10-15 minutes of cooking.
 Leave the cake in the tin whilst you follow the instructions below.

 - Slowly pour over the drizzle syrup.
 (Be sure to spread it evenly around the cake - spoon quite a bit of syrup around the edges where the cake will be a little drier, rather than just pouring it all in the middle!).

-Tip the icing sugar into a bowl.
+- Sieve the icing sugar into a bowl.
 Squeeze the juice of half a lemon into a mug or small bowl, then add it just a teaspoon at a time to the icing sugar.
 You will probably need about 5-6 teaspoons in total, to reach a fairly thick, pourable icing that will just start to drip down the sides a little.
 (If you add a little too much lemon juice don't panic, just add more icing sugar to thicken it up).

 - When the cake is completely cool, (ideally stored in an airtight container overnight), spoon the icing onto the top of the cake.
 You can grate over some lemon zest to finish it off, or use candied lemon slices, lavender flowers or fresh berries to decorate.